OLD CATHOLIC CONFEDERATION

-His Grace, The Most Rev. Dr. Craig J. N. de Paulo, O.S.W. is Prelate of the Old Catholic Confederation.
-He is also Master General of the Order of St. Willibrord, an Old-Catholic teaching order of priests, oblates and associates.
+The Rt.
+Rev. Dr. Craig J. N. de Paulo is Prelate of the Old Catholic Confederation.

-From December 2013 to 2018, Archbishop de Paulo served the Church of the Province of West Africa of the Anglican Communion in a Diplomatic appointment as Episcopal Commissary in North America, representing over one million Christians to the Episcopal Church in the United States.
-First appointed in 2013 by the late Archbishop S. Tilewa Johnson, former Primate and Archbishop of West Africa, and Re-appointed by His Grace, Archbishop Daniel Sarfo, former Primate and Archbishop of the West Africa, his work resulted in humanitarian aid to West Africa during the Ebola crisis and the advancement of dialogue between the Church of West Africa and the Episcopal Church in the United States concerning areas of controversy and dissent.
+From December 2013 to 2018, Bishop de Paulo also served the Church of the Province of West Africa of the Anglican Communion in a Diplomatic appointment as Episcopal Commissary in North America, representing the Church of West Africa to the Episcopal Church in the United States.
+First appointed in 2013 by the late Archbishop S. Tilewa Johnson, former Primate and Archbishop of West Africa, and reappointed by His Grace, Archbishop Daniel Sarfo, former Primate and Archbishop of the West Africa, his work resulted in humanitarian aid to West Africa during the Ebola crisis and the advancement of dialogue between the Church of West Africa and the Episcopal Church in the United States concerning areas of controversy and dissent.